Last Updated on February 19, 2024 by Grant

 Then there was the whole flying back to Prague business.
 So, we had a flight from Dubrovnik to Prague, but the budget European airline just decided to stop flying the route.
 That left us looking for another flight.
 We figured out it would cost just as much to fly back to Prague as it would flying to Amsterdam, where our flight connected for a flight to Atlanta.
 So, I called Delta and explained the deal… All we wanted to do was get on the plane in Amsterdam instead of Prague.
 Delta wanted to charge us $400 each to NOT fly from Prague to Amsterdam.
 I know that is not just a Delta thing, but still… It reflects the death of common sense.

-So, we ditched the SkyMiles Amex for a Blue Cash Everyday Amex, which has no annual fee and gives 1% cash back on all transactions, 2% on gas (nice for road tripping!) and 3% on groceries.
+So, we ditched the SkyMiles Amex for a Blue Cash Everyday Amex, which has no annual fee and gives 1% cashback on all transactions, 2% on gas (nice for road tripping!) and 3% on groceries.
 We have since replaced that card but you get the idea.

 The Bottom Line on Travel Loyalty Programs